bjornregnell/tabby/README.md

 # tabby
-A simple-to-use Scala library for managing tabular data such as .csv
+A simple-to-use Scala library for managing tabular data such as .csv.
+The code is the doc.